X-Illuminati/internet-of-spores/doc/system_architecture.md

 - Critically Low Batery
 - Connection Failure
   ![Connection Failure Message](photos/EPD_1in9_connection_failure.jpg)
-- Low Temperature

 The EPD consumes no power when held in reset.

 The EPD takes considerable time to refresh, especially at lower temperatures.
 Overall, it will reduce battery lifetime to approximately ⅓ of normal.

-The EPD is not designed to work below 0°C. When a temperature below 0°C is detected, a final update to the display will be made to display a low temperature warning.
-After that, the display will be held in reset until temperatures rise above 0°C again.
+The EPD is not designed to work below 0°C. When a temperature below 0°C is detected, the display will be held in reset until temperatures rise above 0°C again.

-(TODO: Photo of EPD)

 When the battery voltage drops below a critical threshold, a final update to the display will be made to display a low battery message.
 After that the sensor node will enter deep-sleep until the battery is replaced.
 ![Low Battery Message](photos/EPD_1in9_low_battery.jpg)